mixxxdj/manual/source/chapters/library.rst

      Mixxx library - Properties editor

   * **OK**: Accept the changes and close the editor.
-  * **Apply**: Accept the changes you made into the metadata.
+  * **Apply**: Accept the changes and leave the editor open.
   * **Cancel**: Discard the changes and close the editor.
   * **Previous/Next**: Load the previous or next track in the current library view.
-  * **Reload Track Metadata from File**: Prompts Mixxx to re-read the metadata of the selected track if you have modified metadata in 3rd-party software,
+  * **Reload Track Metadata from File**: Prompts Mixxx to re-read the metadata of the selected track (such as when you have modified it externally with another application.)
   * **Reload Track Metadata from MusicBrainz**:
-    Lookup metadata online by searching the :term:`MusicBrainz` database, see below.
+    Look up metadata on-line by searching the :term:`MusicBrainz` database.
+See below.

 Using the MusicBrainz online database